Geographic Scope: Nationwide

 Health care reform offers an unprecedented opportunity for the Infertility Prevention Project (IPP) to advance strategies to prevent and control Chlamydia and Gonorrhea on multiple levels (federal, state, and local) across the public, private, and community-based sectors.
 Yet because key regulatory uncertainties remain, it is difficult to fully anticipate the impact of health care reform on the IPP, particularly for STD prevention.

-In October 2010, JSI/Denver was contracted to conduct a multi-level Health Impact Assessment (HIA) methodology that included a strategic plan to maximize opportunities and mitigate negative impacts of health care reform on the IPP.
+In October 2010, JSI/Colorado was contracted to conduct a multi-level Health Impact Assessment (HIA) methodology that included a strategic plan to maximize opportunities and mitigate negative impacts of health care reform on the IPP.
 The HIA model uses a four-phased overlapping approach that includes:

 - Evaluating effectiveness